brson/brson.github.com/beer/_posts/2020-11-11-de-struise-two-reserva.md

 but I'm reluctant to give it less than a 3 since this it has a unique flavor worth experiencing.

-As a slowly finish the beer over the course of the afternoon I am increasingly repulsed.
+As I slowly finish the beer over the course of the afternoon I am increasingly repulsed.

 It reminds me of my terrible experiments mixing whatever I have